skrey/yellow-extensions/documentation/english/README.md

 Learn more about it
 -------------------
 Everything is made of files and folders.
 You can create web pages, blogs and wikis.
-With this documentation you should get a good understanding of how your website works.
+With this documentation you get a good understanding of how your website works.

 * [Welcome](welcome.md)
 * [Adding content](content.md)